vlad-lubenskyi/jpackage-symlinks-bug/README.md

         --mac-package-name "Nested bundles example" \
         --verbose
    ```
-4. Once the task fails, take a look at the error:
+4. Once the command fails, take a look at the error:

    ```text
    Caused by: java.io.IOException: Command